-Although many nations around the world are actively trying to reduce their dependence on fossil fuels, the demand for global energy is still rising.
+Although nations around the world are actively trying to reduce their dependence on fossil fuels, the demand for global energy is still rising.
 The 2018 Global Energy and CO₂ Status Report revealed that demand for energy worldwide rose by 2.3% – the biggest rise this decade.

 To meet this demand, nations have turned their attention back to fossil fuels.
 In 2018, over 70% of the growth in global energy demand was met with oil, natural gas and coal, resulting in energy related carbon emissions rising by 1.7%.
-But as many of us are already aware, fossil fuels won’t last forever.
-So one question to ask now is, when will fossil fuels run out?
+But as many of us are already aware, fossil fuels won’t last forever - so when are they due to run out?

 Fossil fuels aren't just outdated, they're fossils in every sense of the word.
 Formed millions of years ago, fossil fuels are created from the remains of living organisms, like plants and animals, which were trapped under deposits and buried.
-Over time, the remains were compressed and fossilised, creating carbon-rich fuel sources such as coal, oil and natural gas - some of the earth’s natural resources.
+Over time, these remains were compressed and fossilised, creating carbon-rich fuel sources such as coal, oil and natural gas - some of the earth’s natural resources.

 Since fossil fuels take such a long time to be created, we can’t simply wait for more to formed.
-We’re also consuming these fuels at an incredible rate, meaning that reserves are running out pretty fast.
+We’re also consuming these fuels at an incredible rate, meaning that reserves are running fast.
 However, it’s not the fact that they're running out that makes them such a terrible source of energy.
-Fossil fuels also produce a lot of CO₂ and other harmful gases when burned, leading to many social and environmental problems as a result of global warming.
+Fossil fuels produce a lot of CO₂ and other harmful gases when burned, leading to many social and environmental problems as a result of global warming.
 Before we jump in, it's perhaps most important to remember that we are due to reach the IPCC's 2 degree upper limit for 'catastrophic' global warming if we burn just 20-30% the world's existing fossil fuel reserves.